Meet the Team - Vets

 Prior to joining us at Capontree, Dan worked in the Midlands in the small animal section of a busy mixed practice.
 He joined us in September 2010 and is one of our dedicated small animal vets, bringing experience in all areas of small animal practice and a particular interest in surgery, especially orthopaedics.
 Dan has taken this surgical interest to the next professional level available, successfully completing his Certificate in Advanced Veterinary Practice in November 2014; the product of over 300 hours of study!
 He joined our board of Directors in April 2016.

-Away from work Dan enjoys spending time in the mountains and has recently developed a keen interest in trail & fell running.
-In July 2016 he completed the Lakeland 50, a race around the fells of the Lake District where runners must complete a 50 mile course in less than 24 hours.
+Away from work Dan enjoys spending time in the mountains and has developed a keen interest in trail & fell running.
+In July 2016 & 2018 he completed the Lakeland 50, a race around the fells of the Lake District where runners must complete a 50 mile course in less than 24 hours.
+In November 2018 he took this one step further completing the 80 miles of the Yorkshire Wolds Way from Hull to Filey in just under 24 hours.

 Andy Reid - Senior Associate BMVS MRCVS